clarkenewsh/angular-rxjs-in-practice-subjects-storePattern/rxjsInPracticeCourseNotes.md

                 <button click=”Toggle(MenuTypeValue)” [ngClass]=”currentOpenMenu === MenuTypeValue >select</button>
             </div>

         - •	AsyncSubject is ideal for using with long running calculations that is emitting a lot of values over time.
 It then emits the last value emitted after calculating all off the emitted values and the subject is then complete.
+The AsyncSubject is a variant where only the last value of the Observable execution is sent to its observers, and only when the execution completes.

-        - •	The replaySubject is going to replay the complete observable, emitting all of the values emitted.
+        - •	The ReplaySubject is going to replay the complete observable, emitting all of the values emitted.
 It does not need to complete like the asyncSubject.
+A ReplaySubject is similar to a BehaviorSubject in that it can send old values to new subscribers, but it can also record a part of the Observable execution.

         - The Course Store Pattern implemented in the tutorial video is a great example and use case of subject and Rxjs in general - refer to the store.service.ts file to see the implementation of the store.